pkempire/advancedlanefinding/writeup.md

 #### 1. Distortion
 I used the images in "camera_cal" folder to find the camera matrix and distortion coefficients.
-This let me undistort the image
+Using the coefficients I undistorted the images.

 ![alt text][image1]

 #### 2. Perspective Transform
 I manually found the 4 source points which marked the region of interest of the image, and then transformed it to my 4 destination points.
-These destination points were made so lines that were straight in the original picture were straight in the transformed picture.

 ![alt text][image3]